mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > representing one attribute.
 The coordinates of an object in this space
 > are uniquely specified by its values, one for each attribute.

-The authors continue in the Raynet paper, where they pursue an approximation of the Voronoi structure:
+The authors continue in the Raynet paper, where they pursue an approximation of the Voronoi structure beyond $$E^2$$:

 #### 2007: ["Peer to peer multidimensional overlays: approximating complex structures"](https://hal.inria.fr/inria-00164667/file/RR-6248.pdf)